 Kashmir has lost more than half of its land under almonds in a single year as the growers have axed their almond trees in their orchards bringing down the dry fruit production by 29 per cent in 2015.

-Almonds in Kashmir are giving way to apple cultivation, with the former’s area declining by more than 70 per cent in last six years.
+Almonds in Kashmir are giving way to apple cultivation, with the former’s area declining by more than 70 per cent in the last six years.

-As per the data, the land area under almond production was 16,418 hectares in 2011, which has reduced to 6977 hectares in 2017.
+As per the data, the land area under almond production was 16,418 hectares in 2011, which was reduced to 6977 hectares in 2017.

 In 1994-95, almonds were grown on 20,222 hectares in J&K, which fell to 5,483 hectares in 2020-21.